pipomas/PhD_data/README.md

 Data and scripts
 ================

-This repository contains data and scripts you need to reproduce the results reported in repository "*PhD\_thesis*".
+This repository contains data and scripts you need to reproduce the results reported in repository [PhD\_thesis](https://github.com/pipomas/PhD_thesis).

 ### Prerequisites

 -   You need [R](https://cran.r-project.org) installed on your system.
 -   I recommend using [RStudio](https://www.rstudio.com/products/rstudio/download/) as editor, as it includes a console, syntax-highlighting, tools for plotting, history, and workspace management.
--   Download this repository by clicking on the green "*Clone or download*" button in the top right corner, and set the downloaded folder as your [R working directory](http://rfunction.com/archives/1001).
+-   Download this repository by clicking on the green "*Clone or download*" button in the top right corner, and [set the downloaded folder as your R working directory](http://rfunction.com/archives/1001).
 -   ...

 ### TODO: Adjust path to your directory